 Bromelain supplements should not be taken by children or adults who take blood thinners.
-Also, be careful using bromelain if you are also on antibiotics such as amoxicillin, as it can increase the absorption of the antibiotic.
+Also, be careful using bromelain if you’re also on antibiotics such as amoxicillin, as it can increase the absorption of the antibiotic.
 Always speak to your doctor before taking new or unfamiliar supplements.

 Peppermint leaves are well known for their healing properties.
 Menthol in peppermint soothes the throat and acts as a decongestant, helping to break down mucus.
 You can benefit by drinking peppermint tea or by inhaling peppermint vapors from a steam bath.
-To make a steam bath, add three to four drops of peppermint oil for every 150 milliliters of hot water.
+To make a steam bath, add 3 or 4 drops of peppermint oil for every 150 milliliters of hot water.
 Drape a towel over your head, and take deep breaths directly above the water.

 Marshmallow is made from Althaea officinalis, a perennial that flowers in summer.
 The leaves and roots of the herb have been used since ancient times to treat sore throats and suppress coughs.
 There are no well-controlled studies to support these claims, but the herb is generally considered safe.

 The marshmallow herb contains mucilage, which coats the throat and soothes irritation.

 Today, you can get marshmallow root as tea or in capsule form.
 The warm tea can be soothing to a cough that’s accompanied by a sore throat.
 Marshmallow root is not recommended for children.